empsp/xmlslurper/README.md

 #### Sibling search - wildcard \*

 Any time it is required to retrieve all immediate children under a specific element, a wildcard (`*`) character can be used as a node name.
 Similary as in XPath, wildcards can be stacked to get children of a children (of a children and so on..) of the specific element.
-Having the path '*.fr:Franchise.*' will return not only 'Movie' immediate children nodes but also 'Studios' node.
+Having the path 'MovieDb.fr:Franchise.\*' will return not only 'Movie' immediate children nodes but also 'Studios' node.

 #### Descendants search - double wildcard \*\*